-I certify that I have audited the financial statements in the annual report Orkney Islands Council Pension Fund (the fund) for the year ended 31 March 2021 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements comprise the Pension Fund Account, the Net Assets Statement and notes to the annual accounts, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 (the 2020/21 Code).
+I certify that I have audited the financial statements in the annual report of Orkney Islands Council Pension Fund (the fund) for the year ended 31 March 2022 under Part VII of the Local Government (Scotland) Act 1973.
+The financial statements comprise the Pension Fund Account, the Net Assets Statement, and notes to the annual accounts, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted, and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the 2021/22 Code).